 Be nice.
 Or else.

 mobile developer & struggling designer, mobile flow llc.
-Joined about 4 years ago
+Joined over 4 years ago

 Automatic programming is really about productivity and not automation / job replacement - the tech is applied to automatic generation of unit tests, for example, which augment human coding.